Shaping the Next Generation (or, the exam defines the course defines the discipline)

 As we reported a few days ago, one of our contributors, Greg Wilson, gave a keynote at the MSR Vision 2020 workshop in Kingston on August 20.
-In that, he explored why there's still a gulf between software engineering researchers and the people who actually build software for a living (see the slides or the discussion on Reddit for details).
+In that, he explored why there's still a gulf between software engineering researchers and the people who actually build software for a living (see the discussion on Reddit).
 He also said that:

 To make this more concrete, Greg asked the workshop participants to make up some assignments and exam questions for such a course.
 Some of the suggestions are listed below; we would welcome other ideas as well (please post them as comments).
 We'd also like to know who'd be interested in trying to teach such a course at their institution, and what you think the prerequisites would have to be: statistics, obviously, but would a database course that introduced students to SQL be necessary?
 What about a natural language processing course?
 Or something else we haven't thought of?

 - Give two examples of success stories in studies of the social aspects of software engineering.

 - Identifying the "big players" in a software project

 - What are three sources of social interaction in software projects?